Pink-spotted hawkmoth -- (Agrius cingulata) WO

 They are widely distributed in the east from P.E.I. to Florida.

-This moth is widespread and has been recorded in Schuyler and
+This moth is widely distributed and has been reported in Oneida and

 Note the differences between this moth and the Pandorus Sphinx.